How do I reach the Tulane Law School Financial Aid Office?

 "Financial aid" is the sum of scholarship (from any source), educational loans (both federal and private), federal work-study eligibility and other miscellaneous funding sources (vocational rehabilitation benefits, veteran educational benefits, and Americorps benefits, to name a few).

 Financial aid at Tulane is defined as any combination of educational loans, scholarship, and/or Federal Work-Study eligibility.
 Financial aid packages may include loans of various kinds, work-study funding, and -- when possible -- scholarships.

 What criteria determine my financial aid package?

 Scholarships awarded by the law school are most often granted on the basis of academic merit.
 Merit-based scholarships are made on the basis of the admission application.
 No other form or application is required.

-On the other hand, certain federal funds (Federal Subsidized Stafford Loan, Federal Perkins Loan and Federal Work Study) administered by Tulane's Financial Aid Office are awarded on the basis of need.
+On the other hand, certain federal funds (Federal Work-Study) administered by Tulane's Financial Aid Office are awarded on the basis of need.
 Financial need is the difference between the cost of attendance (tuition, fees, books, and standard living budget) and what a need analysis determines that you should be able to contribute based on your available resources.

-Other federal funds (Federal Unsubsidized Stafford Loan and Federal Graduate PLUS Loan) are awarded regardless of the need level demonstrated.
+Other federal funds (Federal Direct Unsubsidized Loan and Federal Direct Graduate PLUS Loan) are awarded regardless of the need level demonstrated.